mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 * Competitive analysis
 * Opportunity cost

-The key outcome is senior management investing in the problem space and building consensus around a shared reality.
+The key outcome is firstly, senior management investing in the problem space and building consensus around a shared reality.
+Secondly, to provide documentation of both the goals and assumptions of the project to aid later evaluation.

 A Design Review should focus on: